osayande-infosec/cyberguardng-security-audit/README.md

-# CyberGuardNG Security Audit - OWASP Top 10 Assessment
+﻿# CyberGuardNG Security Audit - OWASP Top 10 Assessment

-## 🎯 Project Overview
+## ðŸŽ¯ Project Overview

 This repository documents a comprehensive security assessment of **cyberguardng.ca**, a production cybersecurity consulting website.
 The audit systematically tests for all OWASP Top 10 vulnerabilities using industry-standard tools and methodologies.